amoweolubusayo/amoweolubusayo/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 Msc Fintech(with distinction) from a UK university:wink:;
-- 🌱 I’m currently learning and contributing to everything web3;
+- 🌱 I’m currently learning and contributing to everything OS;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 My twitter is [@AmoweO](https://twitter.com/AmoweO)
 - 📫 My discord is [Hi, Busayo](https://discord.com/users/busayo#4524)